-A rapidly growing, mostly rural population spread over 80 islands means it is difficult to provide health services in Vanuatu.
-Cataract is still one of the major causes of blindness in Vanuatu.
-There is also a high rate of diabetic retinopathy, almost 60 percent of people with diabetes had this eye disease.
+Vanuatu has a rapidly growing, mostly rural population spread over 80 islands which makes it very difficult to provide health services.
+Cataract is still one of the major causes of blindness and almost 60 per cent of people with diabetes have diabetic retinopathy.

-In 2015, the Ministry of Health agreed to assist us in working towards our goal of training three new eye doctors for the country by 2020.
+In 2015 the Ministry of Health agreed to help us reach our goal of training three new eye doctors by 2020.
 The following year we began training Dr Kasso who is expected to graduate in 2018.
-When he returns home he will become the nation's first eye doctor.
+When he returns home he’ll be the nation's first eye doctor.

-We’ve established a diabetic retinopathy programme in Port Vila, with visiting eye doctors working closely with local Foundation-trained eye nurses, to screen and treat diabetic retinopathy patients and our Pacific outreach team continues to visit Vanuatu to address urgent eye care needs.
+We’ve established a diabetic retinopathy programme in Port Vila, with visiting eye doctors working closely with local Foundation-trained eye nurses to screen and treat diabetic retinopathy patients.
+Our Pacific outreach team continues to visit to address urgent eye care needs.